Ilhan Omar's GOP challenger eyes upset in November, hits 'unthinking' call to defund police

 Minnesota Democrat Rep. Ilhan Omar’s Republican-endorsed challenger is pushing back against what he calls the radical congresswoman’s “unthinking” call to defund the Minneapolis Police Department -- and says he believes he has a good chance of climbing a “political Mount Everest” and unseating her in November.

-“It’s just a quick, unthinking type of solution that goes along with her way of thinking and her way of doing business, and I think it’s just a bad idea all the way around,” Lacy Johnson told Fox News of the call to defund the police, which he also called “dangerous” and “reckless.”
+“It’s just a quick, unthinking type of solution that goes along with her way of thinking and her way of doing business, and I think it’s just a bad idea all the way around,” Lacy Johnson told Fox News of the push to defund the police, which he also called “dangerous” and “reckless.”

 OMAR, ROMNEY AMONG LAWMAKERS JOINING GEORGE FLOYD PROTESTS AMID SIGNS OF STRONGER ANTI-POLICE TONE